 SYSPRO Company – enter the SYSPRO company from which the associated Cross Refrence transactions are to be copied.
 The standard SYSPRO company browse is catered for.

 Append Rule – selecting “Append” option will add the imported copied transactions onto the existing Cross Reference list.
 Selecting “Overwrite” will remove the existing list and replace it with the imported copied transactions.

 OK - This will validate the file and path.
 If it does not exist, the screen in figure 6 will appear.
 If the file is found successfully, the records on the file will be validated, and if correct, will be inserted into the associated Cross Reference table.
 The Control file will also be updated with this file name.

 The OLD Code must appear first and the NEW Code must appear second.
 Neither of these codes may exceed 30 characters.
-The file must be saved as a Comma Separated Value (.CSV) file.
+The optional NEW Description must appear third (should you wish to alter the description) and may not exceed 50 characters (please note, this only applies to SYSPRO 7 onwards).
+The file must be saved as a CSV (Comma delimited) (*.csv) format file.
 Once the file has been processed and validated, a confirmation prompt as per figure 184.108.40.206 will be shown to the user to make a final decision on whether to allow the import to proceed or not.